Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

    The array is empty if the current user is not a moderator of the subreddit or there's no user context."
-   "mod_reports","array array","An array of mod reports.
+   "mod_reports","object array array","An array of mod reports.

    The sub-arrays contains two elements: the report reason text, and the name of the reporting moderator.